 Learn to program, theorize about artificial intelligence, study algorithmic processes, explore the history of video games, and analyze complex biological data.

 The experience prepares you for a successful career in tech, business, and industry as well as graduate study in computer science and related fields.
 Recent graduates from the Simon’s Rock program have secured a wide variety of positions ranging from engineering at Google to independent video game development.

 In addition to regularly scheduled courses, students can pursue independent studies and tutorials as well as taking courses at Bard College at Annandale.
-Students with hardware or electrical engineering interests should take Analog and Digital Electronics.
 Students interested in electrical engineering should consider the Dual Degree Columbia University Engineering Program.